Woaf/OpenGL/README.md

 These libraries both include GLEW, GLFW, and SDL2.

 ## Install GLM libraries
+GLM stands for "Graphics Language Maths" and it is a library filled with mathematical structures along with their operations.
+This library helps you create vectros, matrices, and whatnot so you do not have to define these operations yourself.

 All you have to do to use the GLM packages, is to install GLM via Terminal `sudo apt-get install libglm-dev`.

 I think, if you also want the documentation for it, then you can `sudo apt-get install libglm-doc` as well, but I'm not sure about this.